YiqiWang0517/yiqiwang0517.github.io/_pages/about.md

 [A Multi Source Data-Based Method for Assessing Carbon Sequestration of Urban Parks from a Spatial–Temporal Perspective: A Case Study of Shanghai Century Park](https://doi.org/10.3390/land13111914)

-Peer-reviewed Journal &#124; Land
+Peer-reviewed Journal &#124; ***Land*** (IF=3.2)

 **Yiqi Wang**, Jiao Yu, Weixuan Wei, Nannan Dong

-- 1️⃣ In this paper, I established a spatial-temporal framework to assess the **carbon sequestration** capacity of large urban parks.
+- 1️⃣ In this paper, I established a spatial-temporal framework to assess the carbon sequestration capacity of large urban parks.
 - 2️⃣ Using remote sensing imagery and the random forest algorithm on the Google Earth Engine platform (https://earthengine.google.com/), I performed biotope classifications and analyzed their temporal and spatial transitions.
-- 3️⃣ Focusing on **Shanghai Century Park**, I estimated its carbon sequestration capacity from 2018 to 2023, exploring variation characteristics and driving factors, and proposing low-carbon design strategies for urban park management.
+- 3️⃣ Focusing on Shanghai Century Park, I estimated its carbon sequestration capacity from 2018 to 2023, exploring variation characteristics and driving factors, and proposing low-carbon design strategies for urban park management.

 </div>
 </div>